-The County shall provide vision insurance coverage for eligible employees and their dependents in one or more vision insurance plans.
+The County shall provide vision insurance coverage for eligible employees and their dependents.
+The County may also offer a buy-up plan option.

 Employees receiving cafeteria allowance will be responsible for 100% of the insurance premium.

 Employees who do not receive cafeteria allowance will receive the employee-only tier coverage at 100% for all vision plans, excluding the buy-up option.
 Employees will be responsible for the difference between the standard plan and buy-up option.
 The County shall pay the employee-only premium.
 Dependent coverage is available at the employee's expense.